-It is the beginning of 2022, and you often hear that a Great Reset will take place.
+It is 2022, and you often hear that a Great Reset will take place.
 Sometimes in a positive sense, but more often, we are warned: The Great Reset is a plan by “the elite” to change the global financial system at the expense of the less fortunate.

 As an explorer of mysteries and a critical thinker, I wanted to know what the Great Reset is and whether I should believe the conspiracists.

 What is the great reset?

 The Great Reset is a proposal first presented at the 2020 World Economic Forum (WEF) to build the global economy sustainably after the COVID-19 crisis.
 Prince Charles and Klaus Schwab, founder and chairman of the WEF, presented the proposal under the title, “The Great Reset, Transforming Our World and Building Back Better.”